ovh/docs/pages/public_cloud/ai_machine_learning/ecosystem_04_voxist_models/guide.en-gb.md

 #### Transcription

 This endpoint transcribes an audio recording into a JSON object.
-Configuration parameters can be passed to specify language, activate punctuation recognition and diarization.
+Configuration parameters can be passed to a specify language, activate punctuation recognition and diarization.

 - **URL**: `/transcribe`